7 Effective Strategies to Overcome Resistance to Change

 The Role of Leaders in Managing Resistance

-2. What is the desired outcome of the change, and why?
+2. What is the desired outcome, and why does it matter?

 7 Strategies to Overcome Resistance to Change